 Procedure:

-Ask students in pairs to make a list of all of the African American historians that they know.
+Ask students: “How many of you have ever made a scrapbook, maintained a sketchbook, or kept a book of your own writing?”, “What were the reasons you did this?
+List responses on the board.
+(Note: It is likely that more girls will have done this than boys which would be relevant and worth pointing out.)

-Introduce the project via the albums.
-In the 1800s, many wealthy and prominent African American women created albums in which they would ask other prominent and skilled friends to paint watercolors, write poetry, essays and the like.
+Indicate that in the 1800s, many wealthy and prominent African American women created albums in which they would ask other prominent and skilled friends to paint watercolors, write poetry, essays and the like.

-Students use computers to examine the album of Amy Cassey.
+Students then use computers to examine the album of Amy Cassey.
 If not all students have computers, this can be done in pairs.
 If there are no computers, the teacher can project images from Cassey’s album.
-Students should make a list of the five most interesting parts of the album
+Students should make a list of the five most interesting parts of the album and share these points either in small groups or as a whole class.

 Explain that students will create an album for one of the five historians whose books are featured in Genius of Freedom.

-Have students get into groups of .
+Put students into groups of five.
 Each group member will read information about a different man and will list three important points about his life.
-Students will share their information so that they will discuss the lives of all five and have a basis for choosing one of the men to study.
+Students will share their information so that they will discuss the lives of all five and have a basis for choosing one of the men to further study.

-Students will think about which historian they would like to create an album for and will alert the teacher at the beginning of class the following day. may allow more than one group to create an album for an author if student interest so dictates.
+Students will decide which historian they would like to create an album for and will alert the teacher at the beginning of class the following day.
+The teacher may allow more than one group to create an album for an author if student interest so dictates.
+(If time is a concern, the teacher may choose to assign historians to groups.)

+Each student will create an artistic work (e.g. painting, sketch, poem, letter, diary entry, postcard) and a brief written explanation of this work for an album.
+If time allows, more than one work/explanation may be required.

-All of the pieces be created bypeople who discussed in the historian’s work.
+All of the pieces must be “created by” people who are discussed in the historian’s work.
+Each student should choose a different historical figure from within the historian’s work.

-All of the pieces in the album must bear some relevance both to the historian and to the person the entry
+All of the pieces in the album must bear some relevance both to the historian and to the historical person who has “created” the entry.

-A table of contents must have a one-paragraph description of each of the people who “created” an entry.
+A table of contents must list the documents in the album and have a one-paragraph description of each of the people who “created” an entry.

-A beautifully decorated cover
+A beautifully decorated cover must be included.

 Students will need several days to read sections of the work and to create the entries.
-This ould be assigned for homework and for work in school.
+This could be assigned for homework and/or for work in school.

 After the albums are finished, they should be presented or displayed via a gallery walk so that students can learn about the historians they did not choose to study.
+At the conclusion of the gallery walk, students should write an “exit ticket” answering one of the following questions:

+Which historian is most like and most unlike “your” historian and why?

+Which historian seems most interesting and why?

+Which album most impressed you and why?